+The medial layer of the artery wall (immediately beneath the intima) contains a population of vascular smooth muscle cells (SMCs).
+The accumulation of macrophages in the intimal layer triggers the migration of highly proliferative SMCs into the plaque \cite{misra2018integrin}.
+Recent studies using lineage tracing techniques have shown that SMC populations in plaques are either mono- or oligoclonal, which implies that very few SMCs migrate into the plaque from the media \cite{misra2018integrin}.
+The proliferative SMCs accumulate beneath the endothelium and form a fibrous cap that covers the lipid-filled plaque core.
+The number of SMCs in the cap is directly correlated with plaque stability \cite{allahverdian2018smooth,gomez2012smooth}.
+A thin cap increases the risk of plaque rupture, which can lead to clinical complications such as heart attack or stroke.

+Plaque SMCs possess the machinery to undertake phagocytosis \cite{liu2021lipid}, and SMCs in culture can rapidly efferocytose apoptotic SMCs \cite{bennett2016vascular}.
+This suggests that SMCs in plaques can acquire internalised lipid through ingestion of modLDL and apoptotic cells.
+In response to lipid loading, plaque SMCs may alter their phenotype to become macrophage-like cells \cite{allahverdian2012contribution}.
+In these SMC-derived macrophage-like cells (SDMs), SMC markers are suppressed and macrophage markers (including multiple pro-inflammatory genes) are activated \cite{shankman2015klf4}.
+In the absence of cellular lineage-tracing, it is therefore difficult to determine which cells that express macrophage markers are of SMC origin and which are of monocyte origin.

-The SMC-derived macrophage-like cells (SDMs) exhibit low expression of contractile markers and possess similar functions to macrophages, including innate immune signaling, phagocytosis \cite{allahverdian2014contribution}, and efferocytosis \cite{allahverdian2014contribution,bennett2016vascular}.
-Like MDMs, SDMs express a host of scavenger receptors and take on a foamy appearance as they ingest modLDL and accumulate other internalised lipids \cite{xiang2022smooth,bennett2016vascular,hashem2021stem}.
-However, these SDMs may be less effective in clearing lipids and apoptotic cells from the lesion microenvironment, and they have a reduced phagocytic capacity compared to classical monocytes, macrophages, or dendritic cells \cite{beyea2012oxysterol,wang2019smooth}.
+SDMs exhibit low expression of contractile markers and possess similar functions to MDMs, including innate immune signalling, phagocytosis, and efferocytosis \cite{bennett2016vascular,allahverdian2014contribution}.
+However, SDMs may be less effective than MDMs in clearing lipids and apoptotic cells from the lesion microenvironment, and they have a reduced phagocytic capacity compared to MDMs \cite{beyea2012oxysterol,wang2019smooth}.